-According to Phil S. Dixon, Andrew Foster was born the son of Andrew and Evaline Foster on September 17, 1879 in Calvert, Texas.
-Foster’s father was a preacher, while his mother was a respectful wife from Mississippi.
+According to Phil S. Dixon, Andrew Foster was born the son of Andrew and Evaline Foster on September 17, 1879 in Calvert, Texas.2 Foster’s father was a preacher, while his mother was a respectful wife from Mississippi.
 The 1880 Census oddly lists Foster’s birth name as Bishop; only speculation exists as to the reason for the change in name to Andrew.
-Although a member of the first African-American generation born free from the heinous institution of slavery, Foster’s childhood was still difficult as he and his family sought all the benefits of citizenship in the face of prejudice.
+3 Although a member of the first African-American generation born free from the heinous institution of slavery, Foster’s childhood was still difficult as he and his family sought all the benefits of citizenship in the face of prejudice.
 Although Foster was born the fourth of sixth children, only he and two of his siblings, Christiana (born 1877) and Johnson (born 1884) survived until adulthood.
+(A younger half-brother, William "Bill" Foster, followed in Rube's footsteps and was elected to the Baseball Hall of Fame.)
 The lives of Foster’s other siblings were taken by tuberculosis, a disease that undoubtedly impacted young Andrew’s interest in baseball.
 Foster himself said that “if it hadn’t been for playing ball and living outdoors, I don’t suppose I’d (be) here today.”
-Physicians during Foster’s childhood indeed felt that spending time outdoors was the only way to avoid catching tuberculosis, a belief that only affirmed Foster’s interest in baseball.
+4 Physicians during Foster’s childhood indeed felt that spending time outdoors was the only way to avoid catching tuberculosis, a belief that only affirmed Foster’s interest in baseball.

 As Foster’s reputation as an outstanding pitcher began to spread, the feats and stories surrounding the imposing 6’2”, 200 lb. right-hander became legendary.
 Foster was credited with a 51-4 record for the 1905 season, although evidence to prove such an eye-popping record is murky at best.
 John McGraw, the magnificent manager of the New York Giants, allegedly sought out Foster to instruct the New York pitchers.
-Foster purportedly taught future 400 game winner Christy Mathewson how to throw the screwball.
-Foster is also said to have fared well in matchups against pitching legends Cy Young and Mordecai Brown.
-An even better known tale surrounding Foster is he supposedly acquired the nickname “Rube” from his victory over Hall of Famer Rube Waddell in 1902.
-While the tales surrounding Foster’s exploits may be fictional, he certainly earned the respect of his fellow ballplayers.
-Franck Chance, of Cubs fame, said of Foster “he is the most finished product I’ve ever seen in the pitcher’s box,” while Honus Wagner suggested Foster was “one of the greatest pitchers of all-time.”
+Foster purportedly taught future pitching star Christy Mathewson how to throw the screwball.6 Foster is also said to have fared well in matchups against pitching legends Cy Young and Mordecai Brown.7 An even better known tale surrounding Foster is he supposedly acquired the nickname “Rube” from his victory over Hall of Famer Rube Waddell in 1902.8 While the tales surrounding Foster’s exploits may be fictional, he certainly earned the respect of his fellow ballplayers.
+Frank Chance, of Cubs fame, said of Foster “he is the most finished product I’ve ever seen in the pitcher’s box,” while Honus Wagner suggested Foster was “one of the greatest pitchers of all-time.”
+9

 Foster married Sarah Watts, with whom he would have two children.
 Little information exists about Foster’s marriage; most biographies of Foster simply exclude mention of his family.
 The marriage certificate for Rube and Sarah has yet to be found, so we cannot be certain where or when he married her, but it seems likely that the wedding occurred either in Texas or Illinois in either 1909 or 1910.
 Foster’s children, son Earl and daughter Sarah, lived with him in Illinois throughout his baseball career.
 His wife knew little about Foster’s playing career or baseball business ventures, for she was not a fan of the game herself.